mattmakai/fullstackpython.com/source/content/pages/04-web-development/02-django.markdown

   is also from the PyDanny and Audrey Roy.
 This one provides a quick scaffold described in the Two Scoops of Django book.

+* [Sugardough](https://github.com/mozilla/sugardough) is a Django project
+  template from Mozilla that is compatible with cookiecutter.

 ## Django learning checklist
 1. [Install Django](https://docs.djangoproject.com/en/dev/topics/install/) on